braden-w/svelte-persisted-writable/README.md

 });
 ```

-By encapsulating the parameters within a single object, we offer a cleaner and more manageable interface for developers, streamlining the creation and configuration of `storedWritable` instances.
+By encapsulating the parameters within a single object, we offer a cleaner and more manageable interface for developers, streamlining the creation and configuration of `persistedWritable` instances.

 These modifications aim to enhance the developer experience by providing better error management and a more accessible API, all while maintaining the original package's full type safety and local storage integration capabilities.